 - Fixing or updating broken images

-- Making sure both internal and external links open in a new tab (so people don’t leave the article – bad for your bounce rate and your UX!)
+- Making sure both internal and external links open in a new tab (so people don’t leave the article – this is bad for your bounce rate and UX)

-- Refreshing the updated writing with new keywords you want to rank for
+- Refreshing the content with new keywords you want to rank for

 - Adding videos, infographics, CTAs, or other relevant graphics

 You can come up with an updated version of your old content and even use the new piece to link back to it.
 This is called a topic cluster, which is the practice of interlinking a group of articles and pages that are built around one pillar page that acts as the main hub of content.

 Aside from the technical SEO side, linking your new post to the old one can also be a good way to enhance the updated content you’re offering, while keeping the old post as a reference and even highlighting that you’re offering new, refreshed information.

 If none of this is an option, then proceed to…